Jarichi/Mysteries-of-Rankhra/Campaign Notes/Session Planning/Arc 1.md

 		- Hunter is in direct connection with the Concept of Exploration by means of the hunter group
 		- Chron was sent to the temple by the prophecy
 		- Come up with a reason for why exactly they need to stick together.
-	- as such, Verdant is willing to semi-permanently enlist them, pay for housing and expenses and take care of maintaining the shop. -> allude to the fact that he, as an Eladrin and Fey, cannot lie.
-IF they are willing to help him on researching ways to get into the temple, earlier than this Rubae person
+	- as such, Verdant offers to contract the party and give them a safer mission, in return for protection, housing, shop maintenance and pocket money -> allude to the fact that he, as an Eladrin and Fey, cannot lie.
+		- Verdant will also offer to answer questions, either public or private.
+		- If they refuse and choose to abandon Verdant, I will be very sad but I need to plan accordingly.
+			- Perhaps, Verdant will send them away and
 	- Leave some room for Cynthia's introduction.

 	There is a non-zero chance that the party will not enter any more missions with Verdant, however I need to consider what happens to Twan